Frommers.com Frommers.com

 Before the advent of better airline connections, the traditional way of exploring the Out Islands -- in fact, about the only way unless you had your own vessel -- was by mail boat.
 This service is still available, but it's recommended only for those who have lots of time and a sense of adventure.
 You may ride with cases of rum, oil drums, live chickens, or even an occasional piano.

-The boats -- 19 of them comprising the "Post Office Navy," under the direction of the Bahamian Chief of Transportation -- are often fancifully colored, high-sided, and somewhat clumsy in appearance, but the little motor vessels chug along, serving the 30 inhabited islands of The Bahamas.
-Schedules can be thrown off by bad weather and other causes, but most mornings the mail boats depart from Potter's Cay (under the Paradise Island Bridge in Nassau) or from Prince George Wharf.
+The boats -- 19 of them composing the "Post Office Navy" under the direction of the Bahamian Chief of Transportation -- are often fancifully colored, high-sided, and somewhat clumsy in appearance, but the little motor vessels chug along, serving the 30 inhabited islands of The Bahamas.
+Schedules can be thrown off by weather and other causes, but most mornings mail boats depart from Potter's Cay (under the Paradise Island Bridge in Nassau) or from Prince George Wharf.
 The voyages last from 4 1/2 hours to most of a day, sometimes even overnight.
 Check the schedule of the particular boat you wish to travel on with the skipper at the dock in Nassau.

-For information about mail boats to the Out Islands, contact the Dock Master's Office in Nassau, under the Paradise Island Bridge on Potter's Cay (tel.
+For information about mail boats to the Out Islands, contact the Dock Masters Office in Nassau, under the Paradise Island Bridge on Potter's Cay (tel.
 242/393-1064).

 Slow Boat to the Out Islands -- Delivering goats, chickens, hardware, and food staples along with the mail, Bahamian mail boats greatly improve the quality of life for the scattered communities of the Out Islands.
 You can book passage aboard these vessels to at least 17 different remote islands.
-All 30 boats leave from Nassau, and the round-trip takes a full day or more.
-For additional information, consult your local Bahamas Tourist Office or the dock master at Nassau's Potter's Cay (tel.
-242/393-1064 or 242/326-9781).
+All 30 boats leave from Nassau, and the round-trip takes a full day.
+For more information, consult an office of The Bahamas Tourist Office or the dock master at the Nassau piers at tel.
+242/326-9781 or 326-9772.

 By Chartered Boat